 - a.
 Orient cabinets as shown in the contract documents unless otherwise directed by the Engineer. - b.
 Ensure sufficient clamps, nuts, hardware, etc., as required for the specified mounting type, are furnished with each cabinet. - c.
-Seal all conduit openings in the device cabinet using ETCO duct plugs or as directed by the Engineer.
+Seal all conduit openings in the device cabinet using Contractor provided Cal Am Simplex Wedge Seal duct plugs or approved equivalent.